shashiongithub/Sentence-Simplification-ACL14/README.md

 * ToDo: Test if we successfully incorporated improvements from our arXiv paper. http://arxiv.org/pdf/1507.08452v1.pdf

-      * OOD words at the border should be dropped and don't split at "TO".
+      * OOD words at the border should be dropped.
+      * Don't split at "TO".
+      * Full stop at the end of the sentence.

 * ToDo: Change to online version of sentence simplification.